HeDuan/PHBS_BlockChain_2018-1/README.md

 Therefore, in this business review, I would investigate this business in detail, and also look at non-fungible tokens at large.

+## A Short Review of Collectibles
+Before we jump into the analysis of CryptoKitties, it is necessary to answer this question: how come this business can ever exist, or in other words, why people would like to own such digital assets at all.
+It turns out that we all have penchant for collecting things, so in order to understand this business better, it is beneficial to briefly review the concept of collectibles.
+Back in 2002, a cryptocurrency expert Nick Szabo commented on humans’ collection habit:

+> Practically all human cultures, even those that do not engage in substantial trade or that use more modern forms of money, make and enjoy jewelry, and value certain objects more for their artistic or heirloom qualities than for their utility.
+We humans collect necklaces of shells and other kinds of jewelry – for the sheer enjoyment of it.
+For the evolutionary psychologists an explanation that humans do something for "the sheer enjoyment of it" is not an explanation at all – but the posing of a problem.
+Why do so many people find the collection and wearing of jewelry enjoyable?
+For the evolutionary psychologist, this question becomes – what caused this pleasure to evolve?
+(Szabo, 2002).

+Szabo argues that the reason behind humans’ collecting instinct is that rare art collectibles served as the trading objects among different tribes in ancient times, so the earliest money were mostly heirlooms and jewelry.
+As Szabo continues to write:
+> The use of these is so ancient that the desires to explore, collect, make, display, appraise, carefully store, and trade collectibles are human universals – to some extent instincts.
+This constellation of human desires might be called the collecting instinct.
+(Szabo, 2002).

+In psychology literature, scholars have comprehensively analyzed why people collect.
+According to McIntosh and Schmeichel (2004), there are four types of collectors:

+> 1. Passionate collectors, who are obsessive and emotional.
+They will pay any price for the right item (see also Belk, 1991Belk, R. W. 1991.
+The ineluctable mysteries of possessions.
+Journal of Social Behavior and Personality, 6: 17–55.
+[Google Scholar], on irrational aspects of collecting behavior).
+> 2. Inquisitive collectors, who see collecting as an investment.
+> 3. The hobbyist, who collects purely for enjoyment.
+> 4. Expressive collectors, who collect as a statement of who they are.
+These types suggest some overt motivations for collecting: profit, the emotional thrill of acquisition (intense but short-lived positive affect), pleasure (mild but consistent positive affect), and self expression or aggrandizement.
+(McIntosh and Schmeichel, 2001)

+Also, Pearce (1992) summarizes 17 motivations for collecting: leisure, aesthetics, competition, risk, fantasy, a sense of community, prestige, domination, sensual gratification, sexual foreplay, desire to reframe objects, the pleasing rhythm of sameness and difference, ambition to achieve perfection, extending the self, reaffirming the body, producing gender identity, and achieving immortality.
+It is obvious that nearly all of these motivations involve self-fulfilling or self-enrichment demands.

+Therefore, as one of humans’ instinctive desires, collectibles could withstand the passage of time and remain valuable.
+But not all collectibles would succeed, as it is dependent on the platform’s planning and operations to keep and grow its collectibles’ appeal.
+Thus, we need to take a deep look into CryptoKitties as a business.

 ## CryptoKitties: An Overview
 On the official website, the project of CryptoKitties is defined in such sentences: “In CryptoKitties, users collect and breed oh-so-adorable creatures that we call CryptoKitties!
 Each kitty has a unique genome that defines its appearance and traits.
 Players can breed their kitties to create new furry friends and unlock rare [cattributes] (https://www.cryptokitties.co/about)”.
 The users do not actually have any CrypoKitties in physical form but only “own” the token in the blockchain.
 And unlike cryptocurrencies that have identical units, each CryptoKitty is unique to the owner and its uniqueness is where it got its value from.
 Besides, CryptoKitties is an active community in which users can create new collectibles and trade them with each other on Ethereum.